Leprosy: Infection of animals

-Between 15 and 20% of nine-banded armadillos (Dasypus novemcinctus) in the south-central United States carry M. leprae.
+Between 15 and 20% of Mexican long-nosed armadillos(Dasypus mexicanus) in the south-central United States carry M. leprae.
 As a result of their low body temperature, their tissues commonly contain massive numbers of organisms, which help in the dissemination of the infection.
 Armadillos were first demonstrated in 1971 to develop leprosy after inoculation with M. leprae.
 Because of armadillos' armor, skin lesions are difficult to ascertain.
 Abrasions around the eyes, nose, and feet are the most common signs.
 Infected armadillos make up a large reservoir of M. leprae.
 They may be a source of infection for some humans in the United States or other locations in the armadillos' home range.
 In armadillo leprosy, lesions do not persist at the site of entry in animals; M. leprae multiply in macrophages at the site of inoculation and lymph nodes.

 Armadillos have been used in immunological research to fight leprosy.
 Some notable reagents include recombinant interleukin-2 and recombinant interferon-gamma reagents.
 Additionally, they have been key and have been useful models of leprosy for studies regarding neuropathy.
 In clinical procedures such as electrophysiological nerve conduction tests Armadillo's nerve function has been properly assessed.
-Despite the studies mentioned regarding Armadillo's relationship to neuropathy and other effects of leprosy, there is still a lack of proper study on armadillos, and in conducting more armadillo-specific regents, our understanding of leprosy's effects on armadillos and possible humans can be found.
+Despite the studies mentioned regarding Armadillo's relationship to neuropathy and other effects of leprosy, there is still a lack of proper study on armadillos, and in conducting more armadillo-specific regents, our understanding of leprosy's effects on armadillos and possibly, humans can be found.
 Armadillos are a key component of modern-day research on leprosy.

 There is a stigma surrounding armadillos and the carrying of leprosy.
 Because many people do not understand armadillos very well, it is common for people to think of them as being dangerous to society and, as a result, valuing their lives less than other animals.
 It has become more common in parts of America for people to eat raw or undercooked armadillo, making the chances high that, if not properly handled with care, one may become infected.